bgoncalves/bgoncalves.github.io/index.md

 image: bio-photo.jpeg
 ---

-My research focuses on Alan Turing (1912-1954), his machines and games, AI foundations, the future of machines in society & nature, and the Anthropocene.
+Recently, my research has focused on the future of AI as imagined by Alan Turing (1912-1954), his machines and games, AI foundations, the future of machines in society & nature, and the Anthropocene.
+I have 15 years of experience with research & development on AI and data-centered systems.

 I have been elected a Visiting Fellow of King's College, Cambridge, and am based in Cambridge since May 2023.
 My current project is entitled ["The Future of AI: the Logical Structure of Alan Turing's Argument"](https://bv.fapesp.br/en/bolsas/191927/the-future-of-artificial-intelligence-the-logical-structure-of-alan-turings-argument/){:target="_blank"} (supported by The São Paulo Research Foundation under grant #19/21489-4).
 The output of this project includes: